sponzillo/markbots/quiz-doc.md

 The first action of each question always computes the new total, adding the actual question score - the one you got by pressing the choosen reply-button.

-It’s a simple add operation:
+After all, it’s a simple _add_ operation:

 ```
 total = total + score